operator-framework/operator-sdk/doc/proposals/helm-operator.md

   * Will contain a helper function to create a Helm client from `controller-runtime` manager.

 * /operator-sdk/pkg/helm/controller
-  * Will contain the Helm controller.
+  * Will contain an exported `HelmOperatorReconciler` that implements the `controller-runtime` `reconcile.Reconciler` interface.
-  * Will contain an exposed reconciler.
-The default `Add` function will use this reconciler.
+  * Will contain an exported `Add` function that creates a controller using the `HelmOperatorReconciler` and adds watches based on a set of watch options passed to the `Add` function.

 * /operator-sdk/pkg/helm/engine
   * Will contain a Helm Engine implementation that adds owner references to generated Kubernetes resource assets, which is necessary for garbage collection of Helm chart resources.